dylan14567/configserver/README.md

 # License

-The license for this project is MIT.
+The license for this project is <a href="https://github.com/dylan14567/configserver/blob/main/LICENSE">MIT </a>.